CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 ## Getting started

 The CARTO Workspace is the user interface for our next generation cloud-native Location Intelligence platform.
-It allows you to create stunning maps and to perform spatial analytics at a scale, with everything running directly on top of your data warehouse(s).
-Learn how to make the most of our Builder tool, Analytics Toolbox, Data Observatory, and all other new features.
+It allows you to create stunning maps and to perform spatial analytics at scale, with everything running directly on top of your cloud data warehouse(s).
+Learn how to make the most out of our Builder tool, Analytics Toolbox, Data Observatory, and other new features.
 ### Create your CARTO organization

 Follow these simple steps to access the CARTO Workspace: